-Are you experiencing the frustration of your heat pump blowing cold air when you expect cozy warmth?
+Are you frustrated by your heat pump blowing cold air when you expect cozy warmth?
 You’re not alone!
-As the season changes and temperatures drop, many homeowners encounter this perplexing issue with their heating systems.
+As the season changes and temperatures drop, many homeowners encounter this perplexing issue with their heating system.

 Identifying and understanding the cause of this problem is the first step to resolving it.
-There could be a number of reasons why your heat pump isn’t working – clogged air filters, frozen coils, or malfunctioning valves are all common culprits.
-Some simple maintenance tasks like checking and replacing filters and cleaning outdoor condenser units can help get things running smoothly again.
+There could be a number of reasons why cold air is blowing from your heat pump in heat mode – clogged air filters, frozen coils, or malfunctioning valves are all common culprits.
+Some simple maintenance tasks like checking and replacing filters and cleaning outdoor condenser units help get things running smoothly again.

-From simple fixes that you can do yourself to more complex problems that require a professional’s help, we’ve got you covered.
+This blog will guide you through the simple fixes you can do for yourself and the more complex problems that require a professional’s help.

 - 1. Heat Pump Is in Defrost Mode